White Buffalo (Cheyenne leader): Tribal work

-National Libel Scandal
+National libel scandal

-When he was 40 years old, in 1902, a white free lance newspaper writer in Wichita, W. R. Draper, wrote a completely fictitious article, naming Carlisle graduate White Buffalo of the Darlington reservation, as the lover and confessed murderer of three white women: Maude Ellis, Margaret Andrews and Annie Dennis.
+When he was 40 years old, in 1902, a white freelance newspaper writer in Wichita, W. R. Draper, wrote a completely fictitious article, naming Carlisle graduate White Buffalo of the Darlington reservation, as the lover and confessed murderer of three white women: Maude Ellis, Margaret Andrews and Annie Dennis.
 The article stated that White Buffalo had honed his hatred of whites during his time as a student at Carlisle and was then awaiting trial in the Darlington area jail.
 Draper mailed the article to the Philadelphia North American newspaper where it was purchased and first published on July 27, 1902.
 The sensational article was picked up and reprinted by newspapers all over the country.

 Carlisle founder and head, Lt Colonel Richard Henry Pratt sent for White Buffalo to return to Carlisle and together they went to the Philadelphia North American to refute the article.
 The newspaper took this fraud very seriously, printed a full retraction and later had W. R. Draper arrested in St Louis where he had fled.
 The newspaper was the plaintiff in the case against Draper as it was felt the court would take the charges more seriously and they also wanted to set a precedent for other writers who submitted articles.
 In St Louis, Lt.
 Colonel Pratt, White Buffalo, Judge James Gay Gordon (attorney for the North American), plus two editors for the newspaper appeared for the task of having Draper returned to Kansas for prosecution on the charge of criminal libel.
 The Wichita Daily Eagle printed a lengthy article regarding the fraud and libel on November 27, 1902.
 The retractions of the original article were reprinted as well by other newspapers as far away as New England, Utah and California.
 White Buffalo was quoted as saying that he had traveled several times to Pennsylvania as well as to Missouri and Kansas to be a witness for the newspaper's libel charges against Draper.
 The initial trial was postponed after which Draper was eventually released by the second judge in the case.